ssc-spc-ccoe-cei/aws-guardrails-cac-solution/README.md

 AWS_REGION: "ca-central-1"
 # This can be left blank
 PipelineBucket: ""
-# This sould be a short descriptive name for the environment
+# This should be a short descriptive name for the environment
 EnvironmentName: "esdc-lza-demo"
 Parameters:
-# This should be a short name describing the ogranization, used in the future for aggragating
+# This should be a short name describing the organization, used in the future for aggregating
   OrganizationName: "ESDC-LZA-Demo"
 # This is obtained from the the Organization console
   OrganizationId: "o-71q12of6wn"